-The concept of “discipline” is an important part of a compliance program, but arises in two slightly different situations.
-First, is the notion, under the U.S. Sentencing Guidelines Manual (USSG), that a compliance program should include incentives for employees to follow the program, along with punishment or discipline for failing to follow the program.
+The concept of “discipline” is an important part of a compliance program, and it arises in two slightly different situations.
+First is the notion, under the U.S. Sentencing Guidelines Manual (USSG), that a compliance program should include incentives for employees to follow the program, along with punishment or discipline for failing to do so.
 Second is the concept that a company should have a rational program of employee discipline for various policy violations.
-But more than just being seen as an attribute of compliance, consistent discipline is also an attribute of good management practices in general.
+Note that consistent discipline is a key element of effective compliance programs as well as an attribute of good management practices in general.

-Chapter Eight of the USSG deals with sentencing of organizations.
+Chapter 8 of the USSG deals with sentencing of organizations.
 The chapter covers various considerations that go into determining a sentence when an organization is convicted of a federal crime.
-In most cases, an organization’s punishment is in the form of a fine, which is determined by a number of factors, including the nature of the offense, a prior history of violations, and the extent to which the organization cooperated with the government.
+In most cases, an organization’s punishment is in the form of a fine, which is determined by several factors, including the nature of the offense, a prior history of violations, and the extent to which the organization cooperated with the government.
 The punishment may also take the form of restitution, disgorgement, debarment from federal contracts, and a period of probation.

-The Guidelines outline the basic attributes of a compliance program designed to promote an organizational culture that encourages ethical conduct and a commitment to compliance with the law.
-This article will focus on one of those attributed, the concept of discipline or punishment.
+The guidelines outline the basic attributes of a compliance program designed to promote an organizational culture that encourages ethical conduct and a commitment to compliance with the law.
+This article will focus on one of those attributes: the concept of discipline or punishment.
 Specifically, the guidelines provide:

 (6) The organization’s compliance and ethics program shall be promoted and enforced consistently throughout the organization through (A) appropriate incentives to perform in accordance with the compliance and ethics program; and (B) appropriate disciplinary measures for engaging in criminal conduct and for failing to take reasonable steps to prevent or detect criminal conduct.